 ZMT addresses these areas of tension in its work to provide a scientific basis for the protection and sustainable use of tropical coastal ecosystems by conducting research, capacity development, and consulting activities in close cooperation with international partners in the tropics.
 This is reflected in the architecture of our projects, with their basis laid down in the “Bremen Criteria” formulated in the early years of the institute.

 The challenges caused by the various drivers require a holistic view that encompasses the social-ecological systems in their complexity.
 Inter- and transdisciplinary approaches for the development of responses at different levels – locally, nationally, regionally, and globally – have proven to be pertinent.
 ZMT strives for this integrated view in its scientific programme, by equipping its disciplinarily diverse scientific team with necessary expertise, and by assuring framework conditions conducive for inter- and transdisciplinary research in and with tropical partner countries.

-ZMT addresses urgent key topics in the four scientific plus one supporting programme areas (PA):
+ZMT addresses urgent key topics in the five scientific programme areas:

-Programme Area 2: Global Change Impacts and Social-ecological Responses
+Programme Area 2: Global Change Impacts and Adaptation

 Programme Area 4: Ecosystem Co-Design towards a Sustainable Anthropocene